Alberta Basic Security Training (ABST) Course

 Priority ONE Security Training

-Our next Alberta Basic Security Training sessions are:
+Alberta Basic Security Training in-person courses:

-ABST April 6, 2026 to April 10, 2026
+ABST in-person course: July 6, 2026 to July 10, 2026

-ABST April 20, 2026 to April 24, 2026
+ABST in-person course: July 20, 2026 to July 24, 2026

 Cost: $330.00